It’s trip planning season! Have any ideas yet? We sure do. Read on for a few of our top picks to discover Sweden, the state of New York and Alberta!

 Visit the islands

 Off Sweden’s southeastern coast, in the Baltic Sea, lies Gotland.
-If you don’t have a lot of time, Gotland is the place to see it all: dramatic coastlines, Viking relics, a medieval city, and Ingmar Bergman (his estate, that is).
+If you don’t have a lot of time, Gotland is the place to see it all: dramatic coastlines, Viking relics, a medieval city, and Ingmar Bergman's favorite island.

 The Finger Lakes in New York State